Collapse of the Canadian Women's Hockey League: #ForTheGame

-On 20 May 2019, the players formed a non-profit called the Professional Women's Hockey Players Association (PWHPA) to further push for their stated goals of a league that provides financial and infrastructure resources to players, health insurance, and support to training programs for young female players.
+On 20 May 2019, the players formed a non-profit called the Professional Women's Hockey Players Association (PWHPA) to further push for their stated goals of establishing a league that provides financial and infrastructure resources, health insurance, and support and training programs for young female players.
+The PWHPA's tactics included a stated boycott of existing North American leagues, which effectively singled out the NWHL.

-Referee Bryan Hicks was originally chosen as the organisation's head of operations, but was replaced by Jayna Hefford after a few months.
-The nine players chosen to make up the PWHPA's board of directors were: Jocelyne Lamoureux, Hilary Knight, Kendall Coyne Schofield, Noora Räty, Shannon Szabados, Brianne Jenner, Liz Knox, Kimberly Sass, and Alyssa Gagliardi.
+Referee Bryan Hicks was originally chosen as the organization's head of operations, but he was replaced by Jayna Hefford after a few months.
+The nine players chosen to make up the PWHPA's board of directors were Jocelyne Lamoureux, Hilary Knight, Kendall Coyne Schofield, Noora Räty, Shannon Szabados, Brianne Jenner, Liz Knox, Kimberly Sass, and Alyssa Gagliardi.

-The PWHPA organised a number of events during the 2019–20 season, including exhibition games and appearances at the NHL and ECHL All-Star Games.
-The organisation also organised the Dream Gap Tour between different teams of PWHPA players, named after the gap in opportunities to fulfill their hockey dreams that girls faced compared to boys.
-Despite the interruption of the COVID–19 pandemic, the PWHPA has planned to continue events during the 2020–21 season, including a more formal regional structure for rosters and a $1 million sponsorship deal from deodorant company Secret, the largest corporate commitment in North American women's hockey history to date.
+The PWHPA organized a number of events during the 2019–20 season, including exhibition games and appearances at the NHL and ECHL All-Star Games.
+The PWHPA also organized the Dream Gap Tour of exhibition matches between different teams made up of PWHPA players—the tour was named after the gap in opportunities to fulfill hockey dreams facing girls compared to boys.
+Despite the interruption of the COVID-19 pandemic, the PWHPA continued events during the 2020–21 season, including a more formal regional structure for rosters and a $1 million sponsorship deal from deodorant company Secret, the largest corporate commitment in North American women's hockey history to date.

-A number of players in European leagues such as the SDHL had joined the protest, although they would continue to play in Europe.
-A handful of players have since left the movement to sign professional contracts, while another handful have since left the NWHL to join the movement.
+A number of players in European leagues, such as the SDHL, joined the protest, although they would continue to play in Europe.
 Eight days after the #ForTheGame movement was launched, Kelty Apperson became the first #ForTheGame player to sign an overseas contract when she signed with SDE Hockey in Sweden.
 Jordan Juron became the first PWHPA player to re-join the NWHL, signing with the Boston Pride in January 2020.

+The PWHPA proved successful in courting sustained corporate, media, and even NHL partnerships, consistently raising the profile of its movement and appearing to get closer to its goal of establishing a new, unified professional league.
+In 2022, the PWHPA entered a partnership with Mark Walter and Billie Jean King, which brought the PWHPA the financial support needed to move its goal to completion.
+In June 2023, Mark Walter Group and BJK Enterprises purchased the NWHL, which had rebranded as the Premier Hockey Federation (PHF) in 2021; PHF operations then ceased to make way for the establishment of a new league.
+In the meantime, the PWHPA organized a formal union and negotiated a collective bargaining agreement.
+The Professional Women's Hockey League (PWHL) began play in January 2024 with six teams in Canada and the US.